 He confirmed that he had a meeting with Gojek founder Nadiem and Tun Mahathir to discuss on the ride hailing service.
 Yet, the implementation of Gojek in Malaysia is still a Cabinet decision.

-Following, Entrepreneur Development Minister Datuk Seri Mohd Redzuan Yusof revealed that the Cabinet has agreed to bring Gojek into Malaysia.
+Following that, Entrepreneur Development Minister Datuk Seri Mohd Redzuan Yusof revealed that the Cabinet has agreed to bring Gojek into Malaysia.

 The concerns for the safety of Gojek was one of the top issues when it comes to the topic of the motorcycle hailing service.